RAF Memorial, Victoria Embankment, London

 Abraham Melnikoff with the model for the bust of Winston Churchill, ca. 1941.
 Abraham Melnikoff Archive, ARC.
 4* 1956 03 29

 © Bristol Culture: Bristol Museum & Art Gallery

 Ernest Bevin by Avraham Melnikoff. © Bristol Culture: Bristol Museum & Art Gallery

 In 1947 Ercole eventually became a naturalised British citizen, following his initial application in 1940.
 His two sons had both fought in WW2, Mario, his youngest son, receiving an injury whilst working for the bomb disposal unit that meant he spent the rest of his life having to walk with a stick.

 In 1953, when 82 years old, Ercole decided to pass on his knowledge and wrote a book ‘Casting A Torso in Bronze’.
-Barbara Hepworth only started to work in bronze in 1956 (using The Art Bronze Foundry, Fulham) and it has been suggested that a large part of Hepworth’s decision to start working in bronze was as a result of acquiring and reading Ercole’s book.
+Barbara Hepworth only started to return to work in bronze in 1956 (using The Art Bronze Foundry, Fulham) and it has been suggested that a part of Hepworth’s decision to return to working in bronze was as a result of acquiring and reading Ercole’s book.

 Unique single cast by Ercole-Private Collection